artsy/README/onboarding/managers.md

 ### And onward!

-- [ ] When the new hire is assigned to an initial product team, work with the PM/tech lead of that team to make sure they are set up and invited to all relevant meetings.
+- [ ] When the new hire is assigned to an initial product team, work with the PM of that team to make sure they are set up and invited to all relevant meetings.
-- [ ] Remind tech leads/PMs/EMs that are part of the sprint rotation to prepare resources and invite new hire to meetings
+- [ ] Remind PMs/EMs that are part of the sprint rotation to prepare resources and invite new hire to meetings

 ## Onboarding New Managers

 - [ ] Invite to meetings relevant to managers.
-- [ ] Remind tech-leads/PMs that the new manager’s main objective is to get to meet and work with everybody.
-As such they should be given diverse tasks and e.g. coupled with various engineers for pairing sessions, as well as leaving them with time to have 1:1s with all the engineers (including tech-lead), PM, and designer.
+- [ ] Remind PMs that the new manager’s main objective is to get to meet and work with everybody.
+As such they should be given diverse tasks and e.g. coupled with various engineers for pairing sessions, as well as leaving them with time to have 1:1s with all the engineers, PM, and designer.